OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter01-01-BeingABetterTrainer.md

   + Does everyone know exactly what to bring?
 Will they need a laptop?
 A phone?
   + Should participants do any pre-reading?
 A couple of recent news stories that give context to the material are always helpful.
   + Do participants need to download or install anything?
 Avoid a bandwidth fiasco by having everyone at least complete any downloads before you gather.
-  + If your plans call for participants to install software in the session, make sure they all have the ability to actually do so -- this i
+  + If your plans call for participants to install software in the session, make sure they all have the ability to actually do so -- check with the organization's IT department beforehand if necessary.
   + Every email reminder should include everything that participants need, even if you've sent it all before.
 Don't make folks dredge up an old email to remember where to go or how to prepare.
 + Consider offering office hours ahead of time, especially if you need folks to complete an installation.
 + If you’re planning a software walk-through, even if you’ve done 100 times, do it one more time on the machine you’ll be presenting from.
 You’d be surprised how often a new version of something thoroughly scrambles your plans.